glessard/swift-channels/README.md

 The `for` loop will count up to 10 on a background thread, sending results to the main thread, which prints them.
-The main thread pauses while waiting for results inside the `<-ch` channel read operation.
+The main thread pauses while waiting for results inside the `<-ch` channel receive operation.
 The `while` loop will then exit when the channel becomes closed.
 An empty, closed channel returns nil, thereby signaling to receivers that it has become closed.

 Missing from this is a powerful construct such as the Select keyword from Go, which is quite useful when dealing with multiple channels at once.
-There is an initial implementation, but runtime stability currently requires every channel to be of the same type, which greatly weakens the construct.
+There is an initial implementation that is both unstable and slow.

 Also missing is a deadlock detector.
 Deadlocks will happen!
 They don't have to.
 Good luck.